OpenFunction/samples/functions/Knative/with-output-binding/README.md

 Knative runtime based functions can also interact with middleware via dapr components just like the Async functions.

-In this case, we will create two functions: `function-front` and `output-target`
+In this case, we will create two functions: `function-front` and `kafka-input`

 The relationship between these functions is shown in the following figure: